 top of page

-What's the Deal With that Newborn Eye Goop??
+What's the Deal With That Newborn Eye Goop??

 Erythromycin, a.k.a. newborn eye ointment or "eye goop", is a common antibiotic given to babies within an hour of birth in many hospitals and birth settings.
 It is a gel squeezed over and into the newborn's eyes.

 Why is it given?
 Because the presence of an active chlamydia or gonorrhea infection in the mother can pass to baby while in the birth canal.
 In some instances it can cause an infection in the baby's eyes called ophthalmia neonatorum that may result in blindness.
-Chlamydia and gonorrhea are both sexually transmitted infections
+Chlamydia and gonorrhea are both sexually transmitted infections.

 Here's the great news: